apache/hadoop/hadoop-hdds/docs/content/VolumeCommands.md

 ### Delete

-The volume delete commands allows an administrator to delete a volume.
+The volume delete command allows an administrator to delete a volume.
 If the volume is not empty then this command will fail.

 ***Params:***